- Competitive Analysis

 Users trust secure connections more—it’s a fact (and sites that follow best practices for user experience are more likely to rank better in Google search results).
 According to a GlobalSign survey, 84% of users would abandon a purchase if data was sent over an insecure connection, and a large majority are concerned about their data being intercepted or misused online.
 If a customer came into your store and voiced a concern about something, you would do everything you can to alleviate that concern and create not only a loyal customer but a raving fan.
 Why shouldn’t it be the same online—where an overwhelmingly large majority of users shop and search for home services?
 Make your customers and prospects feel safe and give them peace of mind, whether it’s in your store or on the internet.

-Chrome Labels Sites As Secure (Updated October 2017)
+Chrome Will Start Labeling Sites As Not Secure in October 2017

-Also, get this: Chrome now makes it really obvious when a website isn’t secure.
+Also, get this: Chrome is going to start making it really obvious when a website isn’t secure.

 Not so bad, right?

-But now Chrome labels all HTTP pages as non-secure.
-It changes the HTTP security indicator to the red triangle used for broken HTTPS when users enter text into a form on an HTTP page, and for all HTTP pages in incognito mode.
+But eventually, Chrome is going to label all HTTP pages as non-secure, and in October 2017, it will change the HTTP security indicator to the red triangle used for broken HTTPS when users enter text into a form on an HTTP page, and for all HTTP pages in incognito mode.
 The new warning is part of a long term plan to mark all pages served over HTTP as “not secure.”
-It ain’t subtle:
+It ain’t going to be subtle:

 If I’m on a website with that indicator, especially an eCommerce site, you better believe I’m not staying!
 Would you?
 I’m willing to bet not, and other users will most likely feel the same way.